mainmatter/playbook/project-procedure/digital-products/README.md

 category), which ones will not (e.g. configuring products with little sales volume) and which ones will be moved to a later increment in case the team is running out of time or budget (e.g. allowing customers to see the status of past orders).
-Excluded aspects and edge cases will be addressed in later increments of the project.

-Software projects are highly dynamic.
-The bigger the scope and the complexity of a project, the likelier it is to steer off track, resulting in delays and budget overruns.
-By limiting the scope per increment and introducing escape hatches, complexity and thus risk are minimized while allowing the team to make a decision between implementing essential versions of more user stories versus covering more non-essential aspects and edge cases for fewer user stories.
+Introducing escape these hatches allows the project team to make a decision between implementing essential versions of more user stories versus covering more non-essential aspects and edge cases for fewer user stories later in the process.

 Once all stakeholders agree on the plan for the current increment of the application, the list of user stories together with included as well as excluded